-3. For permanent housing: How data, performance, and best practices will be utilized to improve and expand the CoCs ability to rapidly house, in permanent housing, individuals and families with histories of unsheltered homelessness centered model relies upon prioritization criteria coupled with the expertise of staff working with candidates for rehousing that are familiar with their wants and needs.
+3. For permanent housing: How data, performance, and best practices will be utilized to improve and expand the CoCs ability to rapidly house, in permanent housing, individuals and families with histories of unsheltered homelessness

+The CoC Coordinated Entry System for permanent housing utilizes a by-name-list and case conferencing approach to rehousing individuals and families prioritized for Permanent Supportive Housing.
+This client-centered model relies upon prioritization criteria coupled with the expertise of staff working with candidates for rehousing that are familiar with their wants and needs.
 This approach can move people into permanent housing more rapidly as front-line staff working with clients prioritized for housing are preparing them for housing placement opportunities even before space is available, so they are maintaining contact with each other, the clients have necessary documents in hand, and client housing type preferences are known.